 Sotrovimab significantly reduced the risk of hospitalization or death from any cause (relative risk reduction of 79%; 95% CI: 50% to 91%), with a 95% CI in favor of a larger benefit.
 The number of hospitalizations and deaths was low in the intervention and placebo arms, therefore a small change in these numbers would greatly affect the estimated relative risk.
 The treatment was generally well-tolerated and had low discontinuation rates.
-However, sotrovimab's efficacy and safety are supported by a limited and somewhat conflicting evidence base of one Phase III RCT and one observational study (which suggested lower efficacy of sotrovimab than in the RCT).37 Further, the FDA has limited usage of sotrovimab to geographic regions with susceptible SARS-CoV-2 variants, reflecting the emerging evidence from invitro studies that sotrovimab may be less effective at neutralizing the increasingly prevalent Omicron sub-lineage BA.2 than it is at neutralizing prior variants.^{3,4} For these reasons, we judge that there is adequate evidence to demonstrate that sotrovimab provides at least an incremental net health benefit compared to usual care, but the true magnitude of that benefit cannot be determined given the current status of the evidence and the rapidly evolving COVID-19 landscape.
-The ICER Evidence Rating for sotrovimab is therefore "Incremental or Better" (B+).
+However, sotrovimab's efficacy and safety are supported by a limited and somewhat conflicting evidence base of one Phase III RCT and one observational study (which suggested lower efficacy of sotrovimab than in the RCT).
+For these reasons, we judge that there is adequate evidence to demonstrate that sotrovimab provides at least an incremental net health benefit compared to usual care, but the true magnitude of that benefit cannot be determined given the current status of the evidence and the rapidly evolving COVID-19 landscape.
+The draft ICER Evidence Rating for sotrovimab is therefore "Incremental or Better" (B+).

-Molnupiravir significantly reduced the risk of hospitalization or death from any cause (relative risk reduction of 30%; no 95% CI reported).14 Determining the clinical relevance of this relatively small absolute benefit is further complicated by the likelihood of lower baseline risks for progression to serious illness with the Omicron variant, and by lower hospitalization rates in general in the US compared to overseas health systems.
+Molnupiravir significantly reduced the risk of hospitalization or death from any cause (relative risk reduction of 30%; no 95% CI reported).
+Determining the clinical relevance of this relatively small absolute benefit is further complicated by the likelihood of lower baseline risks for progression to serious illness with the Omicron variant, and by lower hospitalization rates in general in the US compared to overseas health systems.
 Theoretical concerns about an increased risk of evolution of new viral variants and potential side effects due to the mechanism of action also cloud the precision with which the overall net health benefit can be determined.
-We believe that when molnupiravir use is restricted to the FDA label (e.g., individuals 18 years and older, who are not pregnant or breastfeeding, and who are without alternative COVID-19 treatment options and limited to a course of therapy of five days), much of this risk can be mitigated, but it does not seem unreasonable to assume that these risks may, on a population basis, negate the relatively small clinical benefits.
-For these reasons, we have assigned an ICER Evidence Rating for the overall net health benefits of molnupiravir of "Comparable or Incremental" (C+).
+We believe that when molnupiravir use is restricted to the FDA label (e.g., individuals 18 years and older, who are not pregnant, or breastfeeding and to a course of therapy of five days), much of this risk can be mitigated, but it does not seem unreasonable to assume that these risks may, on a population basis, negate the relatively small clinical benefits.
+For these reasons, we have assigned a draft ICER Evidence Rating for the overall net health benefits of molnupiravir of "Comparable or Incremental" (C+).

 Paxlovid significantly reduced the risk of hospitalization or death from any cause (relative risk reduction of 88%; no 95% CI reported).
 The treatment was generally well-tolerated and had low discontinuation rates.
-There are a large number of known drug interactions with ritonavir that present a safety risk (due to its mechanism of action of inhibiting the cytochrome P450, family III, subfamily A [CYP3A] enzyme).8 There was only one Phase III RCT to support Paxlovid's efficacy and safety.
-For these reasons, as with sotrovimab, we believe the evidence is adequate to demonstrate at least incremental net health benefit compared to usual care, but the true magnitude of that benefit cannot be determined given the current status of the evidence and the rapidly evolving COVID-19 landscape.
-We have assigned an ICER Evidence Rating for the comparative clinical effectiveness of Paxlovid of "Incremental or Better" (B+).
+There are a large number of known drug interactions with ritonavir that presents a safety risk (due to its mechanism of action of inhibiting the cytochrome P450, family III, subfamily A [CYP3A] enzyme).
+There was only one Phase III RCT to support Paxlovid's efficacy and safety.
+For these reasons, as with sotrovimab, we believe the evidence is adequate to demonstrate at least incremental net health benefit compared to usual care, but the true magnitude of that benefit cannot be determined given the current status of the evidence and the rapidly evolving

+COVID-19 landscape.
+We have assigned a draft ICER Evidence Rating for the comparative clinical effectiveness of Paxlovid of "Incremental or Better" (B+).